 These traveling shows were held in China, Russia, Burma, and elsewhere during the war; the same kind of USO shows were offered to troops in later conflicts including Vietnam and Korea.

-About seven thousand performers took part in the early USO traveling shows and featured some of America’s greatest star power at the time; the late comedian Bob Hope would eventually become synonymous with the USO to some thanks to his continued efforts with the agency; his legacy stretches all the way to the first Gulf War where Hope did his final USO tour.
+About seven thousand performers took part in the early USO traveling shows and featured some of America’s greatest star power at the time.
+The late comedian Bob Hope would eventually become synonymous with the USO thanks to his continued efforts with the agency.
+His legacy stretches all the way to the first Gulf War where Hope did his final USO tour.

 The USO Shuts Down After World War Two